-MASTIC TREE, LENTISK or Pistacia lentiscus is a Mediterranean plant ‘usually seen as a low evergreen bush, particularly common in maquis, but if uncut and ungrazed it can reach tree size.
+Mastic Tree, Lentisk or Pistacia lentiscus is a Mediterranean plant ‘usually seen as a low evergreen bush, particularly common in maquis.
+When left uncut and ungrazed it can reach tree size.
 The whole plant smells acrid and resinous.
 An incision on the bark brings a flow of the mastic resin, which is collected when it has dried.
 The resin has been used since ancient times for medicinal purposes, as a varnish, and as chewing gum to clean the teeth and freshen the breath.
-The Aegean island of Chios has long been famed as a producer of mastic resin,’ (Vedel, 1978, p80).
+The Aegean island of Chios has long been famed as a producer of mastic resin,’ (Vedel, 1978, p.80).

 Other names | lentisco (Italian).